-Marvel has released the first official trailer for Thor.
-The Kenneth Branagh directed action epic stars Chris Hemsworth as the titular Norse god of thunder, robbed of his power and cast down to Earth by his father Odin.
+A new trailer for the live action adaptation of the Marvel Comics superhero Thor has hit the web.
+The Kenneth Branagh directed action epic stars Chris Hemsworth as the titular Norse god, robbed of his power and cast down to Earth by his father Odin.
 The film also stars Anthony Hopkins as Odin, and Natalie Portman as his love interest, Jane Foster.

 Greg Pak seems to have a strange talent for making me care for characters that I previously could not.
 He did it with Bruce Banner in Planet Hulk, and he does it again each and every time I pick up his books.
 His work on Hulk and Incredible Hercules is impeccable, and when I picked up the first issue of the new Silver Surfer mini-series, I hoped that magic would happen again.